Mission: Impossible 2: Filming

+Post-production

+The original cut clocked in at three-and-a-half hours.
+Stuart Baird made some uncredited re-edits to both Mission: Impossible 2 and Lara Croft: Tomb Raider in order for Paramount to get the job of directing Star Trek: Nemesis.

+Manex, who created the bullet time effect for The Matrix, was commissioned to work on the visual effects for the film.
+Richard Yuricich served as the film's visual effects supervisor, while CFC-London and Cinesite created visual shots for the pic, with the latter handling the digital imaging, scanning, recording and doing a portion of the composite work.
+Dan Piponi, Kim Libreri and George Borshukov created virtual backgrounds, which took a large number of photographs of a specific location and reproduced it as a completely photorealistic render due to the high dynamic range imagery used, then placed actors or action within that virtual environment.
+The resulting virtual environment was then moved through 3D space and served as background plates for green screen photography of the actors.

 Music

-The film's original score was composed by Hans Zimmer and features vocals performed by Lisa Gerrard.
+The film's original score was composed by Hans Zimmer, who had previously collaborated with director John Woo on Broken Arrow and served as music producer on Face/Off.
+The score also features vocals performed by Lisa Gerrard.
 In addition, the film includes contemporary music such as Limp Bizkit's rendition of Lalo Schifrin's Mission: Impossible theme entitled "Take a Look Around" as well as Metallica's "I Disappear".

 While Ethan is rock climbing during his holiday, Zap Mama's remixed version of "Iko Iko" plays on the soundtrack.

-About the score, Zimmer said: "The love theme from Mission: Impossible [II] was written about 6 weeks before they started shooting.
+About the score, Zimmer said: "The love theme from Mission: Impossible [II] was written about six weeks before they started shooting.
 I was on it that early.
 Then, we had a big meeting in Australia.
 They had the love theme, and I knew what the story was about, and I always thought it was about these two men being in love with the girl.
-So I said to the record company guy, "Look, here's one thing I would love you to do, when you find bands for me, make them all female.
-Make them all about sirens."
+So I said to the record company guy, 'Look, here's one thing I would love you to do, when you find bands for me, make them all female.
+Make them all about sirens.'
 Of course, what did I get?
 A bunch of heavy metal bands with guys.
 I promise you, it would have been a better movie, and it would have been a better score."

 In 2024, Diego Pineda Pacheco from Collider singled out Mission: Impossible 2 as one of Zimmer's most underrated scores especially for the Injection scene: "The film's score is imbued with Spanish influences, filling the romance at the core of the narrative with passion and flair."

 Release

+Marketing

+The teaser trailer for Mission: Impossible 2 was released online and in theaters with Sleepy Hollow and The World Is Not Enough in November 1999.
+A new trailer then premiered on March 10, 2000.

+Kodak served as a promotional partner for the film.